Child suffers major injuries after vehicle overturns several times

 ROCKLIN, Calif.
 (KTXL) — On Thursday just after 3:30 p.m., an adult and a child suffered major injuries after a car overturned several times in Rocklin, according to the California Highway Patrol.

-CHP told FOX40 News that a 42-year-old man was driving a vehicle with an “approximately 3-year-old boy” secured properly in a car seat in the back seat.
+CHP told FOX40 News that a 42-year-old man was driving a vehicle with an “approximately 5-year-old boy” secured properly in a car seat in the back seat.

 According to CHP, the man drove on the dirt and passed cars at a high rate of speed on the left side of Sunset Boulevard offramp from northbound Highway 65.